Estimated reading time: 7 minutes

 I led the information architecture, UX strategy, visual identity, and post-launch quality processes, transforming a multi-page Google document into a structured, accessible, and scalable digital platform.

-Club BD ADDA is a volunteer-led French-American cultural program that promotes French-language graphic novels through curated reading selections and community discussions across California.
-The club serves a dedicated community of 60+ readers within a broader regional French-speaking population estimated at approximately 60,000 residents in the San Francisco Bay Area.
+Club BD ADDA is a volunteer-led French-American cultural program promoting French-language graphic novels through curated reading selections and community discussions.

-Its initial online presence consisted of a several pages long Google Docs document.
-I transformed this document into a structured, accessible web platform and created a new visual identity aligned with its cultural mission.
+I led the transformation of this document into a structured, accessible digital platform, and designed a visual identity aligned with the Club’s cultural mission.

-From the itinial presence to the actual live website (February 2026) updated by volunteer-team.
+From the initial presence to the actual live website (February 2026) updated by the volunteer-team.

-Building on my previous work supporting the French digital library program LirEncor, I was invited to lead the redesign of the Club BD ADDA platform.
+Building on my previous collaboration with LirEncor, I was invited to lead the creation of the Club BD ADDA digital platform, visual identity, and supporting materials.

 The logo color palette draws inspiration from La Francophonie, the global French-speaking community and cultural celebration, reflecting the Club BD ADDA’s mission to promote the diversity of French-speaking authors.

-I developed a lightweight brand guidelines to support consistent implementation across volunteer contributors and print/digital touchpoints.
+I developed lightweight brand guidelines to support consistent implementation for print/digital touchpoints.

 The diagram shown here reflects a working version of the information architecture used during scope definition.
 It evolved through several iterations as priorities were refined and operational constraints became clearer.